Attack on the Hibernian

 Two men on either side had been killed in the exchange.
 Pools of blood were left in Dominick Street, Mary Street and Bishop’s Gate Street, but it was the first that had borne the brunt of the battle.
 Bullet holes scarred the walls and the windows of several houses had been broken.

 Several shops in town only opened around midday when peace had been thoroughly restored, the warring sides having returned to their own quarters.
-Desultory shots were made in Earl Street and Blackhall Street but no further causalities were reported.
+Desultory shots were heard in Earl Street and Blackhall Street but with no further causalities reported.

 Not taking any chances, Free State troops threw up a barricade of iron gates, water barrels and carts across Patrick Street, blocking all traffic through there for a considerable amount of time.
 Shoppers in Mullingar also erred on the side of caution, with the cattle-fair cancelled for the day and the remaining markets only sparsely attended.